coco-project/backends/docs/container_backends.md

 ### Configuring the Docker daemon

 Some adjustments should be made to the default Docker configuration for best security.
+They are however optional.

-Edit `/etc/default/docker` and append some options to the `DOCKER_OPTS` variable so it looks something like:
+Edit `/etc/default/docker` and append additional options to the `DOCKER_OPTS` variable so it looks something like:

 ```bash
 DOCKER_OPTS="... --icc=false --iptables=true --ip-forward=true ..."